nas-core/nascore-website/docs/docs/nascore_tv.md

 ## Notes

 - If `nascore_tv` fails to start properly, check the NasCore log to see if there is any error information.
-- If the `nascore_tv.toml` configuration file is modified, you need to restart NasCore for the configuration to take effect.
+- If you modify the `nascore_tv.toml` configuration file, you need to wait a few seconds for it to take effect.

 ## Uninstall